Experimental measurement and a physical interpretation of quantum shadow enumerators

 Last but not least, consider the (blue) triplet probability distributions (TPDs) in bottom of Fig.~\ref{fig:manybody_noiseless}.
 These are the QWEs that can be straightforwardly measured in two-copy Bell sampling experiments.
 For all three state families, we see that for $e=0$ the zero-singlet probability is equal to $100\%$.
-When $e$ is increased, the probabilities of measuring more than zero singlets increases, however, only for even singlet counts.
-Moreover, all TPDs concentrate in the upper half (low singlet count) of their respective panels.
+When $e$ is increased, the probabilities of measuring more than zero singlets increases, however, only for even singlet counts. {\add In accordance with Cor.~\ref{cor:triplet_mean_bound} of the main text,} all TPDs concentrate in the upper half (low singlet count) of their respective panels.
 The fact that odd-singlet counts are never observed is easily attributed to the fact that the global state is always pure [Eq.~\eqref{eq:purity_from_tpd}].
-Moreover, the occurrence of non-zero singlet counts is due to entanglement in the states for $e>0$.
-This entanglement can also be quantified in terms of the concurrence [Eq.~\eqref{eq:concurrence}].
+Moreover, the occurrence of non-zero singlet counts is due to entanglement in the states for $e>0$, {\add which} can be quantified in terms of the concurrence [Eq.~\eqref{eq:concurrence}].

-Looking more closely at the TPDs in the bottom of Fig.~\ref{fig:manybody_noiseless}, we see that Dicke states have non-zero probabilities for all triplet counts above $n-e$.
+Looking more closely at the TPDs in the bottom of Fig.~\ref{fig:manybody_noiseless}, we see that Dicke states have non-zero probabilities for all {\add allowed} triplet counts above $n-e$.
 For large $e$, the TPD of Dicke states (bottom left) has a heavy tail in the center of the distribution at $n/2$ triplets.
 Similarly, for $\ket{\text{GHZ}^e, \textbf{0}^{ n-e} } $ (bottom right), we observe one ray that extends down to $n/2$ triplets; a second (less visible) horizontal ray (supporting half the TPD) remains in the zero-singlet bin.
 On the other hand, for $\ket{\text{Cycle}^e, \textbf{+}^{n-e}}$, the TPD panel (bottom center) only features a single ray that connects $n$ triplets for $e=0$ and $3n/4$ triplets for $e=n$.
 The observed fact that the TPDs of the Dicke and GHZ states exhibit heavy tails around $n/2$ triplets, while those of the cluster state do not, explains the sample requirements discussed in Fig.~\ref{fig:sample_requirements} of the main text.